Symptothermie : la contraception naturelle est-elle vraiment fiable ?

 Natural contraception with Alix from Magic Ovaries

-Alix is a Symptothermy instructor and the founder of Magic Ovaries.
-She supports women and couples in better understanding their fertility and offers comprehensive training to learn how to identify fertile days independently through the observation of cervical mucus and monitoring of basal temperature .
+Alix is a Symptothermal Method instructor and the founder of Magic Ovaries.
+She supports women and couples in gaining a better understanding of their fertility and offers comprehensive training to help them learn to identify their fertile days independently through observation of cervical mucus and monitoring of basal body temperature .

-Baûbo is very happy to share this article with you on a key subject: natural contraception.
+Baûbo is very happy to share this article with you on a key topic: natural contraception.
 Is it safe?
 What do we mean by “natural contraception”?
-How it works ?
+How does it work?
 Alix answers our questions.

-Symptothermy: portrait of Alix, instructor of magic ovaries natural contraception
+Symptothermal method: portrait of Alix, instructor at Magic Ovaries natural contraception

-Alix: I don't really like this term but by “natural contraception” we mean “hormone-free contraception”.
-Under this label, we bring together means of contraception such as the condom, the copper IUD, the diaphragm and cycle observation methods among others.
+Alix: I don't really like that term, but "natural contraception" means "hormonal-free contraception."
+This label includes methods of contraception such as condoms, copper IUDs, diaphragms, and cycle tracking methods, among others.

-Small reminder: contraception is a word that comes from the Latin contra which means “unlike” and conceptio, “action of containment”.
-We therefore try to “not contain”, not to get pregnant.
+A quick reminder: contraception is a word that comes from the Latin contra, meaning "contrary to," and conceptio, meaning "the act of containing."
+The aim, therefore, is "not to contain," to avoid getting pregnant.

 Indeed, it was in the 20th century that many discoveries were made on this subject: